lightshifted/BizEval/README.md

 <h1 align="center">Business Evaluation<h1/>

-A simple Python class containing methods for computing financial equations used by business for assessing financial decisions.
+<p>A simple Python class containing methods for computing financial equations used by business for assessing financial decisions.<p/>

 ## Return on Investment(ROI)